Book an appointment using SetMore

 Trusts as an Alternative to Wills

-While wills are the most commonly known estate planning tool, trusts can be a valuable alternative or complement in certain situations.
+Wills are the most commonly known estate planning tool, but trusts can serve as a valuable alternative or complement in certain situations.
 Trusts offer added flexibility, privacy, and control over the distribution of assets.
-They can be especially beneficial for individuals with complex estate planning needs or those seeking to protect assets from potential creditors or beneficiaries' poor money management.
-Understanding the advantages of trusts and how they can be tailored to your specific objectives is essential when devising a comprehensive estate plan.
+They can be especially beneficial for individuals with complex estate planning needs or those seeking to protect assets from potential creditors or beneficiaries’ poor money management.
+It’s essential to understand the advantages of trusts and tailor them to your specific objectives for a comprehensive estate plan.

 Non-Probate Assets

-While the article primarily focuses on the probate process, it's important to acknowledge the existence of non-probate assets.
+While the article primarily focuses on the probate process, it’s important to acknowledge the existence of non-probate assets.
 Certain assets, such as life insurance proceeds, retirement accounts, or jointly owned property, may pass outside of the probate process altogether.
-These assets typically transfer directly to designated beneficiaries or co-owners upon the individual's passing, bypassing the need for probate.
-It's essential to consider these non-probate assets when developing an estate plan to ensure all your assets are appropriately addressed.
+These assets typically transfer directly to designated beneficiaries or co-owners upon the individual’s passing, bypassing the need for probate.
+When developing an estate plan, it’s crucial to consider these non-probate assets to ensure all your assets receive appropriate attention.

 Other Related Articles: